Yvette Lundy, French Resistance heroine and camp survivor, dead at 103

 Lundy joined the Resistance at the beginning of the Nazi occupation of France and survived spells in two concentration camps in Germany, according to a statement from the office of President Emmanuel Macron released Monday.

-After the war she returned to France and spent most of her life speaking to young people about her experiences, calling for "peace and brotherhood," according to the statement.
+After the war, she returned to France and spent most of her life speaking to young people about her experiences, calling for "peace and brotherhood," according to the statement.

 During her time in the Resistance, Lundy provided fake papers to Jewish families and escaped prisoners of war.